-The production wells flow into a common collection pipeline that delivers the geothermal fluid to the HP separator system.
-HP steam is discharged from the separator through a pipeline to the HP scrubber and HP demister, then into the HP inlets of the steam turbine.
+The production wells flow into a common collection pipeline that delivers the geothermal fluid to the HP separator.
+High Pressure steam is discharged from the separator through a pipeline to HP scrubber and HP demister then into the HP inlets of the steam turbine.
+An overpressure venting system is included for system protection with vented fluids discharged to the atmospheric flash tank with fluid draining into the surface impoundment and HP steam vented through the rock muffler.